lagom/lagom/docs/manual/java/releases/Migration16.md

 #### Step 2: new binary, default serializers

-Once all your productio nodes are running a binary of you service based on Lagom 1.6 you can remove the settings for the old serializers from `application.conf` and use the defaults.
+Once all your production nodes are running a binary of your service based on Lagom 1.6 you can remove the settings for the old serializers from `application.conf` and use the defaults.